Coronavirus: How we’re supporting you

 We are offering all students support to help with their applications and encouraging everyone to apply now to make sure everything’s in place for the next academic year.

-Good news – SLC’s phone lines have re-opened after their customer contact centre closed last week.
+Good news – SLC’s phone lines have re-opened after their customer contact centre recently closed.

 They are currently running a reduced service with fewer staff answering calls, meaning it will take longer to get through to them than normal.
 If you’re struggling, please give them a call back later on.
 Click here for more information about how to contact them.